Lushbits/sc-session-tracker/src/agent-prompts/balance-and-events.md

    - Difference (Y) in parentheses:
      - Positive difference in green with '+' prefix
      - Negative difference in red with '-' prefix
-   - Running balance in gray text (this is event.amount)
+   - Running balance in gray text (calculated from all previous events)

 4. Session Start
    - Format: "Starting balance: X aUEC"